prashikl007/Reflectance_Spectrophotometer_Spectrum_Analyzer_with_Deep_Learning/README.md

     Press Predict material for detecting material

-Codes in following script is embedded in GUI script.
+Codes in following script are embedded in GUI script.

     1> Color_pxel_to_wavelength.py ---> script to map colors to respective wavelength and store it to excel file ---> pixel_wavelength.xlsx
     2> detect_wavelength.py  ---> image of spectrum is provided to this script, which generates the respective spectrum wavelength and plots it's amplitude / intensity,  --> this file uses data from pixel_wavelength.xlsx to map wavelengths of spectrum from new material or spectrum image.